AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 3. Edit `client.js` to include the following content:
     - You need to replace `<Your App ID>` with your App ID.
-    - You need to replace `<Your Host URL and port>` with the host URL and port of the local Golang server you have just deployed.
+    - You need to replace `<Your Host URL and port>` with the host URL and port of the local Golang server you have just deployed, such as `10.53.3.234:8082`.

     ```js
     var rtc = {